XinliYu/ML-AI-From-Theory-To-Industry/docs/_sources/modeling/classic_modeling/01_data_preparation.rst.txt

 Data Preparation
 ================

-In ML/AI systems for search, recommendation, and advertising, effective data preparation for offline model development is crucial.
-The retrieval system relies on various inputs, including user queries, user data, contextual signals and runtime analytics.
-Properly collecting, labeling, and balancing this data is critical model performance and user satisfaction.
+Effective data preparation forms the foundation for successful search/recommendation/ads systems.
+The quality of data directly impacts model performance, system accuracy, and ultimately user satisfaction.
+This section outlines key considerations for collecting, processing, and labeling data to support search/recommendation/ads ML/AI system development.

-The runtime system will typically log the following information for offline development (see also `Recommendation ML/AI System Design <../../system_design/recommendation_and_ads_system_design/01_recommendation_system_design.html>`_).
+Modern search/recommendation/ads systems capture and utilize various data logs from runtime operations (see also `Recommendation ML/AI System Design <../../system_design/recommendation_and_ads_system_design/01_recommendation_system_design.html>`_).
+These logs typically include:

 * **User Queries**: In search systems and reactive recommendation or advertising scenarios, user queries are primary inputs.
 While typically textual, queries can also be in the form of audio, images, or videos (e.g., the Amazon Shopping app allows users to search for products by taking pictures).
 * **User Data**: Proactive recommendations and ads heavily depend on user data, such as :refconcept:`User Profiles` and :refconcept:`Historical User Activities & Analytics`.
 This data is also valuable in search and reactive scenarios to personalize results.